Covera Covera

 Common Mistakes Tucson Drivers Over 50 Make

-Dropping comprehensive before monsoon season — Tucson flash floods and hail are among the most damaging weather events in AZ
+Dropping comprehensive before monsoon season — Tucson flash floods and hail cause devastating vehicle damage

-Not shopping around — Tucson's market has strong regional competition that rewards comparison shoppers
+Not shopping around — Tucson rewards comparison shoppers with real savings

 Missing multi-policy discounts that are especially generous in Pima County